coreos/vault-operator/doc/user/rbac.md

 **Note:** For production usage you should create a specific service account to bind the Role to.

-1. Generate the RBAC manifest from the template given in the repository by setting the namesapce and service account:
+1. Generate the RBAC manifest from the template given in the repository by setting the namespace and service account:

     ```sh
     $ sed -e 's/<namespace>/default/g' \